The top 7 shows on Netflix and other streaming services this week

 - Every week, Parrot Analytics provides Business Insider the most in-demand TV shows on streaming services.

-- This week includes DC Universe’s “Titans” and Netflix’s “Voltron: Legendary Defender.”
+- This week continued to include the likes of Netflix’s “Voltron: Legendary Defender” and “Chilling Adventures of Sabrina.”

-DC Universe’s “Titans” has surged since last week in the aftermath of its first season finale, and Netflix’s animated “Voltron: Legendary Defender” has debuted on the list thanks to the recent premiere of its eighth season.
+With the holidays looming, audiences stuck to what interested them on streaming services last week, as the usual suspects and newcomers like Netflix’s “Voltron: Legendary Defender” remained on this week’s list.

 Every week, Parrot Analytics provides Business Insider with a list of the seven most “in-demand” TV shows on streaming services.
 The data is based on “demand expressions,” the globally standardized TV demand measurement unit from Parrot Analytics.
 Audience demand reflects the desire, engagement, and viewership weighted by importance, so a stream or download is a higher expression of demand than a “like” or comment on social media.